 We do our best to make people feel at home.
 But we understand attending a church for the first time can feel awkward, so here are some clues about what to expect.

 WORSHIP.
-We offer three different styles of worship at EPC.
+We offer two different styles of worship at EPC.

 HOW LONG ARE THE WORSHIP SERVICES?
-Our Saturday evening service usually lasts about 45 minutes.
-Our Sunday services usually last about one hour.
+Our Sunday services last one hour.
 We have a fellowship time between services with lots of coffee, tea and treats provided by volunteers, and we hope you'll join us to get to know us better and ask questions.

 DRESS CODE.
 We don't have one.
 You'll find people here wearing jeans or shorts.
 You'll find people wearing coats and ties.
 Whatever feels right for you when you come to worship God, that's what you should wear.